driftluo/cita-cli/README.md

 [cita-tool](./cita-tool): a crate to support cita-cli, of course, can also be used for secondary development, which contains all the methods needed.

+> This project assumes that the user understands what the smart contract is.

 ## Usage

 ### Screencast